Reipas Lahti

+Jari Litmanen, Reipas's greatest ever player, made his Mestaruussarja debut in 1987, aged 16.
+Three years later, he transferred to HJK.

 Reipas Lahti is a sports club based in Lahti, Finland.
 It is involved in various of ball games and also other sports.
 The club emerged in the late 1940s, when the inhabitants of Viipuri had mostly been relocated in Lahti, after evacuation during World War II.
 As a consequence, the activities of Viipurin Reipas, which had been founded in 1891, were continued in the new home town of the evacuees.
 The name of the club was still Reipas Viipuri until 1962, when the ball game section became simply Reipas.

 Reipas has played in top-flight football, ice hockey and bandy, with particular success in football.

 In bandy, Reipas last appeared in top flight in 1967, but then discontinued its involvement in this sport the following year.
 In 1975, the football and ice hockey sections became independent clubs, football being continued under the name of Lahden Reipas, and ice hockey under the name of Kiekkoreipas, who now play as Pelicans.